argoproject/Argo/docs/api/inc/update.rst

    :since: 0.4

-   :returns: bool $f series were enabled by this function
+   :returns: boolean $result True if series were enabled by this function

 .. php:function:: largo_enable_series_if_landing_page()